Karnataka HC refuses to defer rape trial against Prajwal Revanna

 He was arrested by the SIT on May 31 last year, upon arrival at Bengaluru Airport from Germany in connection with a case registered at the Holenarasipura Town Police Station.

 Prajwal had failed in his bid to retain the Hassan parliamentary constituency in the 2024 Lok Sabha polls.
-JD suspended him from the party following the cases filed against him.
+JD(S) suspended him from the party following the cases filed against him.

+Stay updated Karnataka Election Results 2024 and with all the Breaking News and Latest News from Bengaluru.
+Click here for comprehensive coverage of top cities including Delhi, Mumbai, Hyderabad, and more across India .
+Stay informed on the latest happenings in World News.

+Stay updated Karnataka Election Results 2024 and with all the Breaking News and Latest News from Bengaluru.
+Click here for comprehensive coverage of top cities including Delhi, Mumbai, Hyderabad, and more across India .
+Stay informed on the latest happenings in World News.